Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Bake a heart shaped silver locket inside a cake.
 Whichever guest receives the piece of cake with the locket inside it gets to keep it.

 In this game guest must answer True or False questions about the mom-to-be correctly.
 If they answer incorrectly they must pick an absurd task to do from a diaper pail.
-These tasks could be things like singing a song, reciting a nursery rhyme or rubbing their belly and patting the top of their head.

 Any kind of shower can be a diaper party, but the basic idea is to encourage each guest to bring a package of disposable diapers to the party as a gift.
 That way mom is well stocked for a long time in the future.